precap/dcc-ex.github.io/docs/begin/levels.rst

 Keep these definitions in mind as you proceed through this website.

-To learn more about how to buy a ready-to-run or build your own (DIY) |EX-CS| station, click 'Next' or proceed to the :doc:`Ex-Command Station Page </ex-commandstation/index>`.
+To learn more about how to buy a ready-to-run (RTR) or build your own (DIY) |EX-CS| station, click 'Next' or proceed to the :doc:`Ex-Command Station Page </ex-commandstation/index>`.

 ----